A Comprehensive Study on the Effectiveness of ASR Representations for Noise-Robust Speech Emotion Recognition

 \subsection{Effect of ASR Representations on NSER}

-In this study, we conducted a comprehensive comparative analysis to assess the efficacy of ASR representations in NSER, benchmarking them against conventional noise reduction methods and fine-tuning strategies using SSL models.
-The synthesized results of this analysis are systematically presented in Table I.
+In this study, we conducted a comprehensive comparative analysis to assess the efficacy of ASR representations in NSER, benchmarking them against traditional HSF features, noise reduction approaches, mainstream NSER models, and SSL methods.
+The results are presented in Table III.

 The results highlight the superior performance of ASR representations across various datasets.
-For the MELD dataset, Whisper representations improve UAR and F1 scores by 16.22$\%$ and 15.46$\%$ compared with noisy Mel-Spectrograms, and by 15.79$\%$ and 15.43$\%$ compared with ConvTasNet, the best-performing denoising model in this dataset, respectively.
-Compared with the best-performing SSL representation (Wav2vec 2.0), Whisper achieves gains of 5.95$\%$ in UAR and 5.41$\%$ in F1.
-These results indicate that Whisper effectively captures acoustic and semantic features, outperforming both conventional denoising and SSL approaches.
-The Conformer model, although effective, scores 8.98$\%$ lower in UAR and 8.60$\%$ lower in F1 compared with Whisper.

-On the IEMOCAP dataset, Whisper outperforms noisy Mel-Spectrograms by 19.38$\%$ in UAR and 20.43$\%$ in F1.
-Against the best-performing SSL representation (Hubert), Whisper improves UAR and F1 by 9.98$\%$ and 11.10$\%$, respectively.
-Whisper also surpasses the Conformer model by 3.66$\%$ in UAR and 3.49$\%$ in F1.
-Similarly, Whisper achieves notable gains on the IEMOCAP Environment subset, improving UAR and F1 by 19.29$\%$ and 19.08$\%$ compared with noisy Mel-Spectrograms, and by 17.97$\%$ and 18.58$\%$ over ConvTasNet, respectively.
-Against the best-performing SSL representation (Wav2vec 2.0), Whisper improves by 11.08$\%$ in UAR and 12.10$\%$ in F1.
-Whisper surpasses the Conformer model by 4.06$\%$ in UAR and 3.25$\%$ in F1.
+On the MELD dataset, the proposed method achieves the largest gains.
+Compared with noisy Mel-Spectrograms, it improves by 16.22\% in UAR and 15.46\% in F1.
+Against the best HSF features (IS13), the gains are 11.62\% and 12.83\%.
+Over denoising baselines, the proposed method achieves 15.56\% improvement in UAR and 15.63\% in F1 compared with DCCRN.
+Relative to the strongest NSER baseline (MV-BiSSM), it adds 1.24\% in UAR and 1.42\% in F1.
+Compared with Wav2Vec 2.0, the best SSL representation, the proposed approach achieves 5.95\% and 5.41\% improvements.
+Finally, even against SpeechLM, a large-scale ASR model, the proposed model still surpasses by 4.68\% in UAR and 3.19\% in F1.